meghavijadav/java_springboot/README.md

 It marks the class as a Spring Bean which is just a regular Java class that is managed by Spring.
 It also makes the bean available for dependency injection

+### Development Process- Setter Injection

+1. Create setter method(s) in your class for injection
+2. Configure the dependency injection with @Autowired Annotation